Headless SDK (Payment Web)

 Choose the integration method that best suits your development workflow and technical requirements.
 After completing the SDK integration, you can proceed with the following steps to implement the Headless checkout functionality.

-TypeScript LibraryIf you are using TypeScript, Yuno provides a library that you can use to see all available methods available in the Yuno Web SDK.
+TypeScript LibraryIf you are using TypeScript, Yuno provides a library that you can use to see all available methods in the Yuno Web SDK.

 Step 2: Initialize Headless SDK with the public key